-The concept is simple enough: Take the time to do something right the first time and you will inevitably complete the task faster and better than if you rushed it to “just get it done”.
+The concept is simple enough: Take the time to do something right the first time and you will inevitably complete the task faster and better than if you rushed to “just get it done”.
 When you rush something, you are bound to make mistakes that need to be corrected, which can take more time than if you just took the time to do it right the first time.
-This is a philosophy that I’ve been preaching for many years now (especially to my kids) and it seems there is no end to the number of ways it can be applied to your everyday professional and personal life.
+This is a philosophy that we’ve been preaching for many years nowand it seems there is no end to the number of ways it can be applied to your everyday professional and personal life.

 Stop Rushing To Code

-At Fusionapps, I am always expressing to our customers the importance of prototyping a software solution BEFORE we start coding anything.
+At UX Team, we are always expressing to our customers the importance of prototyping a software solution BEFORE we start coding anything.
 Building software can get rather expensive but if you invest in the time upfront to design and prototype a product, you will avoid spending hundreds of hours re-architecting and re-coding the software once it has been deployed.
 In addition, we also see companies rushing to get their project into development before they even know if they have a viable product.
 Why not get a prototype in front of users to test and validate the business idea before building it?

 Make The Developers Job Easier